Immature Market?By Tom Dougherty

 The competitors in an immature market

-Understanding the entire competitive set prepares you to find real opportunity for your brand and not just a temporary fix.
+Understanding the entire competitive set prepares you to find real opportunities for your brand and not just a temporary fix.
+No need to even ask about market maturity.

 When building the brand story, always remember that your competition’s customers are not simply buying a product or service, they are buying a brand that reinforces a belief in whom they are.
 As individuals and as a group.